artynova/hexdummy/README.md

 ## Acknowledgements

-- Petrak@ and other Hex Casting devs.
+- [Petrak@](https://github.com/gamma-delta) and other Hex Casting devs, for making Hex Casting in general.
-- Talia-12, author of the stripped-down addon template which helped me get started with this one.
+- [Talia-12](https://github.com/Talia-12), for making the stripped-down addon template which helped me get started with this one.
-- SamsTheNerd, author of the Hex Gloop addon also powered by Architectury: its setup code helped me resolve an issue or two with Architectury here.
+- [SamsTheNerd](https://github.com/SamsTheNerd), author of the Hex Gloop addon also powered by Architectury: its setup code helped me resolve an issue or two with Architectury here.
-- Architectury devs and their discord.
+- [Architectury](https://github.com/architectury) devs and their Discord server.
+- [\[object Hexxy.Media\]](https://github.com/object-Object) and [Cypher](https://github.com/Cypher121), for some
+  helpful pointers after initial template release.